Libensemble/libensemble/README.rst

 * DFO-LS_
 * Tasmanian_
 * NLopt_
-* PETSc_ - Can optionally be installed by pip along with petsc4py
+* `PETSc/TAO`_ - Can optionally be installed by pip along with petsc4py
 * Surmise_

 PETSc and NLopt must be built with shared libraries enabled and present in